PADDLESPORTS INSTRUCTOR AWARD

-Our dedicated mentor plans a tailored training programme to ensure that you get the most from the course and can move on to instruct your own safe and exciting session for others.
+Our dedicated mentor, tailors the training programme to ensure that you learn the most from the BC Paddlesports Instructor Course.
+Once qualified, you can instruct your own safe and enjoyable sessions for aspiring paddlers.

 The Paddlesport Instructor qualification is designed for instructors running paddlesport taster/starter sessions within the safety management systems of clubs, centres or other organisations in:

 ‘Very Sheltered Water’ environments;

 craft deemed suitable for a first time experience.

 The primary role of the Paddlesport Instructor is to deliver safe and enjoyable taster/starter sessions based on their group’s needs and aspirations.
 The qualification will support the instructor with practical skills such as kitting up a group, getting afloat, initial familiarisation activities, games and activities to support learning and how to use mini journeys as a coaching tool to inspire adventure and exploration.
 This will be enhanced with support on how these sessions can be delivered in a way that is enjoyable, safe and rewarding.

 Full Home Nation Association Membership;

 Home Nation Association registration of Course Attendance;